CMA Final Syllabus for 2021 Exam

 Paper 19: COST AND MANAGEMENT AUDIT

-There are four section in Paper-19 of CMA Final Course viz.
+There is four sections in Paper-19 of CMA Final Course viz.
 A) Cost Audit, B) Management Audit, C) Internal Audit, Operational Audit and other related issues, and B) Case Study on Performance Analysis.

 Section A (Cost Audit) [35 Marks]: